mprat21/ssms-old/docs/ssmsgui/asm.md

 -	Group Properties

 In addition to the default properties of an AST device, user or group, customer-specific parameters can also be set and read over the AST SDK or the ASM SOAP interface e.g. an optional device name.
 The view Properties displays these parameters in an overview.
-Please find more information about methods for setting and reading properties in the AST SDK manual or in the information about the SOAP methods in **chapter 10.4**.
+Please find more information about methods for setting and reading properties in the AST SDK manual or in the information about the SOAP methods in [soap-interfaces](#soap-interfaces).

 ###	Device Properties